 I think if you’re honest you must at least have an ‘inkling’ of what the real issue is and if it’s something you’re not willing to compromise on or discuss, then you might have to kiss your girlfriend, at least metaphorically, goodbye.

-If you are then see if you can get your parents to talk to your teacher who will back you up if they think you will not pass.
+If this is the case, then see if you can get your parents to talk to your teacher who will back you up if they think you will not pass.

 I’m sure your parents want the best for you but you need a bit of outside help with this one.